cvogt/cbt/README.md

 ### Multi-projects Builds

 A single build only handles a single project in CBT.
-So there isn't exactly such a things as a Multi-project Build.
+So there isn't exactly such a thing as a Multi-project Build.
 Instead you can simply write multiple projects that depend on each other.
 We have already done that with tests above, but you can do the exact same thing to modularize your project into multiple ones.